 The 2024-25 Fulbright Scholarship program is now open.
 It is a degree program for Master’s and PhD studies in the United States.
 The scholarship is merit-based and it covers tuition, maintenance, insurance, and air travel.

-The Fulbright Scholarship 2023-24 journey takes approximately 19 months, starting in February (when the application opens) to August/September of next year when you depart to the USA for your studies.
+The Fulbright Scholarship 2024-25 journey takes approximately 21 months, starting in November (when the application opens) to August of 2025 when you depart to the USA for your studies.

 Step 1: GRE Test Preparation

 ✓ Preparation for GRE:

-The first step of the Fulbright Scholarship 2023-24 is preparing for the GRE General Test.
-In Pakistan, you must appear for the GRE test before you submit your Fulbright Scholarship 2023-24 Application.
-For this year, the deadline for Fulbright application is 12 April 2023.
-However, there are certain exceptions to the GRE submission deadline, and based on past practices, the United States Educational Foundations of Pakistan (USEFP) extended the GRE deadline beyond the deadline date.
-Such an exception is announced well in advance i.e. a month before the deadline date.
-But please note that you STILL need to submit your application before the application deadline, no matter if they extend the deadline for GRE Test or not.
+The first step of the Fulbright Scholarship 2024-25 is preparing for the GRE General Test.
+In Pakistan, you must appear for the GRE test before you submit your Fulbright Scholarship 2024-25 Application.
+For this year, the deadline for a Fulbright application is February 28, 2024.
+You need to submit your application and GRE scores by the deadline date.

-For Fulbright Scholarship 2023-24 aspirants, Scholar Den has launched officially licensed study material, video, and text lessons prepared by American experts, authentic and recent exam questions with explanation videos and strong analytics.
-You can find those resources on the Scholar Den website and check students’ reviews.
+For GRE preparation, Scholar Den has launched officially licensed study material, video, and text lessons prepared by American experts, authentic and recent exam questions with explanation videos, and strong analytics.
+You can find those resources on the Scholar Den website (www.scholarden.com) and check students’ reviews

 ✓ Target Scores: